Goal 4. Objective 3: Advance basic science knowledge and conduct applied prevention and treatment research to improve health and development

 |FY 2019||Further optimize top two candidate nanoformulation for co-delivery of multiple antigens to enhance anti-tumor response in one animal model.||Further optimized two unique nanodelivery systems for effective anti-cancer immunotherapeutics in different animal models and showed promising results for consideration in clinical trials||Target Met|

 |FY 2020||Further optimize the top candidate nanoformulation for co-delivery of antigens, adjuvants and immuno-modulators and evaluate its efficacy and long-lasting immunity (over 3 months) in preclinical models with established tumors.||12/31/20||In Progress|

 Nanoparticles are extremely tiny particles that can coat, attach to, or encapsulate drugs.
-Nanoparticle drug delivery methods have been shown to alleviate some of the current limitations of and enhance the effectiveness of cancer drugs, which include immunotherapies.
-Therefore, NIH has launched several lines of research aiming to enhance existing immunotherapies with nanotechnologies or to facilitate the development of new, more efficacious nano-based immunotherapies.
+Scientists use nanoparticles in drug delivery systems to enhance the effectiveness of cancer drugs, which include immunotherapies.
+NIH supports research to enhance existing immunotherapies with nanotechnologies and facilitate the development of new, more efficacious nano-based immunotherapies.